 Port St. Joe Rentals: If Cape San Blas is the beach, Port St. Joe is the town.
 You’ll likely pass through here on your way to the beach.

-If you are heading to this area to fish, this is a great place to stay close to everything.
+When they re-open, this is a great place to stay close to everything.
 Plus, they have the Thirsty Goat Lounge, an ideal place for breakfast, as well as happy hour.
 The shops of Port St. Joe are a few blocks away too.

 Cape San Blas Restaurants